Isobel Smith, Project Development Officer – Horticulture Wales.

 Isobel’s background is in Project Management.
 She studied business and social sciences for her degree and has worked on a number of funded projects in Wales, incorporating environmental elements.
 Her interest in horticulture was developed from an early age.
 Both her parents were passionate about horticulture, and it was almost inevitable she would become a keen gardener.
 Isobel is inspired by Welsh growers and producers and learning more about their diverse and multi-faceted businesses.

-Jane Edwards, Report & Events Officer, Horticulture Cluster Development Project.
+Jane Edwards, Report & Events Officer – Horticulture Wales

 Jane has worked at Wrexham Glyndwr University, primarily within the Student Services Team for 25 years.
 She is delighted to have joined the Horticulture Wales project and enjoys connecting with people across Wales to support their many and varied horticultural activities.
 The rugged Welsh landscape is food for her soul, so she often disappears with her dog for long walks.
 She has four grown-up children and has been married for 34 years and loves nothing more than big family get-togethers.

 Richard spent eleven years working as a reporter in North Wales.
 After eleven years covering local and regional news, Richard left journalism to work in communications.
 Richard enjoys writing for a living and meeting interesting people.
 Richard is passionate about Welsh heritage and our beautiful countryside.
 He enjoys football, movies, and especially reading.